jayangra/AzurePCI3.2/IaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 IaaS WebApp Overview.md

 - Permitted cryptographic operations for keys are restricted to the ones required.
 - The solution is integrated with Azure Key Vault to manage IaaS virtual machine disk-encryption keys and secrets.

 **Patch management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
-This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.
+This solution also includes the Operations Management Suite [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 **Malware protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.